lcnnri/ct_dsge/matlab/model_loglin/README.md

 ### References

 For further details, please refer to the full paper:
 *B.J.
 Christensen, L. Neri, and J.C.
-Parra-Alvarez, "Estimation of continuous-time linear DSGE models from discrete-time measurements" (2024) Journal of Econometrics (Forthcoming)*
+Parra-Alvarez, "Estimation of continuous-time linear DSGE models from discrete-time measurements" (2024) Journal of Econometrics, Forthcoming*